This is a super healthy baked pasta recipe.

 I have already cut much of the mozzarella cheese called for in the recipe as it was given to me.
 Use more if you prefer.
 The original recipe called for 3 1/2 cups of mozzarella.
 I use about 1/2 of that plus the Parmesan.
 It’s plenty for me.

 The high sodium content in the nutrient content figures above is almost completely due to the spaghetti sauce.
-The calculator I used assumes you are using canned or jarred spaghetti sauce which can be much higher in sodium than what you would make at home.
+The nutrition calculator assumes you are using canned or jarred spaghetti sauce which can be much higher in sodium than what you would make at home.
 If you are using homemade pasta sauce, don’t worry about the sodium content.
 It will be just fine.

 Don’t worry about the high level of potassium.
 That’s a good thing.
 It’s like eating a few bananas at one sitting.

-The carb content is from the pasta.
-And all pasta dishes are high in carbohydrates.
+The carb content is from the pasta, and all pasta dishes are high in carbohydrates.
 Using quinoa cuts that down.